Predictions for IT Trends in 2020 and Beyond

-Technological advancements are coming at us at an alarming rate, and they come with benefits and risks that can be game changers when it comes to data management and security.
+Technological advancements are coming at us at an alarming rate, and they come with benefits and risks that can be game-changers when it comes to data management and security.
 With this in mind, here are some of the top predictions for IT trends in these areas for 2020 and beyond.

 Data Management Predictions

-IT operations are increasingly critical for the success of organisations worldwide, yet the challenges have never been greater as companies shift to the cloud en masse and the amount of data they collect continues to grow.
+IT operations are increasingly critical for the success of organizations worldwide, yet the challenges have never been greater as companies shift to the cloud en masse and the amount of data they collect continues to grow.
 One emerging trend that will help business operations run smoothly in the future is the increasing use of AI for data management.

 AI is the key to increased efficiency and productivity within the workplace.
 Rather than replacing humans with AI, it’s about combining AI with human judgement.